iangow/wrds_pg/README.md

 Most of the schemas above (those indicated by \*) can be updated by running the script `upload_wrds.sh`.
 Exceptions are:

+- BoardEx (`boardex`): Because of the size of this data set and the frequency with which it is updated, updates for this one are only triggered by running `boardex/update_boardex.py`.
 - Compustat (`comp`): Because of the size of this data set and the frequency with which it is updated (daily), updates for this one are only triggered by running `comp/update_comp.py`.
 - ISS Voting Analytics (`risk`): The script `risk/update_risk.py` updates two data sets (`risk.voteanalysis_npx` and `risk.proposals`) to which I don't currently have access.